-A DIY milking stand is quite easy and very necessary if you plan to raise goats.
-The milking stand cannot only be used for the purpose of milking, but it can easily be used as a grooming stand as well.
+Building a DIY milking stand is quite easy and very necessary if you plan to raise goats.
+Not only will you use the milking stand when milking the goat, but it can easily be used as a grooming stand as well.
 Without a designated stand you’ll have a hard time convincing a goat that it needs to stand still long enough to trim its hooves!

 - MILKING: With the decision to raise dairy goats, you will quickly realize that it’s easiest to milk when they are higher off the ground, allowing you to sit as you milk.